mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 ### Genre model - challenge!

-Open your **./models/genre.js** file and create a schema for storing genres (the category of book, e.g. whether it is fiction or non-fiction, romance or military history, etc).
+Open your **./models/genre.js** file and create a schema for storing genres (the category of book, e.g. whether it is fiction or non-fiction, romance or military history, etc.).

 The definition will be very similar to the other models: